-In order that an FIA observer may be appointed, competitors must inform the FIA of any planned TCC, PE or DE at least 72 hours before it is due to commence, the following information should be provided :
+In order that an FIA observer may be appointed, competitors must inform the FIA of any planned TCC, PE or DE at least 72 hours before it is due to commence, the following information should be provided:

-- i) The precise specification of the car(s) to be used. - ii) The name(s) of the driver(s) if known. - iii) The nature of the test. - iv) The date(s) and intended duration of the test. - v) The purpose of the test. - 22.2 Testing of Previous Cars (TPC) shall be defined as any track running time, not part of an Event, in which a competitor entered in the Championship participates (or in which a third party participates on behalf of a competitor), using cars which were designed and built in order to comply with the 2011, 2012 or 2013 Formula One Technical Regulations.
+- i) The precise specification of the car(s) to be used. - ii) The name(s) of the driver(s) if known. - iii) The nature of the test. - iv) The date(s) and intended duration of the test. - v) The purpose of the test. - 10.2 Testing of Previous Cars (TPC) shall be defined as any track running time, not part of an Event, in which a competitor entered in the Championship participates (or in which a third party participates on behalf of a competitor or a supplier of a homologated power unit), using cars which were designed and built in order to comply with the 2012, 2013 or 2014 Formula One Technical Regulations.
+No competitor may sell or make available any such car to any third party without the prior authorisation of the FIA.

 TPC may only be carried out with cars built to the specification of the period and only tyres manufactured specifically for this purpose may be used.
+For 2016 only, and for the sole purpose of providing the appointed tyre supplier with the chance to test improvements to the design of their 2017 tyres, development tyres may be used during such testing.

-In order that an FIA observer may be appointed, where possible competitors must inform the FIA of any planned TPC at least 72 hours before it is due to commence, the following information should be provided :
+In order that an FIA observer may be appointed, where possible competitors must inform the FIA of any planned TPC at least 72 hours before it is due to commence, the following information should be provided:

-- i) The precise specification of the car(s) to be used. - ii) The name(s) of the driver(s) if known. - iii) The nature of the test. - iv) The date(s) and intended duration of the test. - v) The purpose of the test. - 22.3 Testing of Historic Cars (THC) shall be defined as any track running time, not part of an Event, in which a competitor entered in the Championship participates (or in which a third party participates on behalf of a competitor), using cars which were designed and built in order to comply with the 2010 Formula One Technical Regulations or earlier.
+- i) The precise specification of the car(s) to be used. - ii) The name(s) of the driver(s) if known. - iii) The nature of the test. - iv) The date(s) and intended duration of the test. - v) The purpose of the test. - 10.3 Testing of Historic Cars (THC) shall be defined as any track running time, not part of an Event, in which a competitor entered in the Championship participates (or in which a third party participates on behalf of a competitor), using cars which were designed and built in order to comply with the 2011 Formula One Technical Regulations or earlier.